-It has been 45 years since the Summer of Love and those unlovable right-wingnut Republicans, led by their knuckle-dragging shoot 'em up poster boy, are waging class warfare anew against a favorite target.
-But is it possible that gun-loving, Obama hating Ted Nugent has a point?
+It has been 40 years since the Summer of Love and those unlovable right-wingnut Republicans, led by their knuckle-dragging shoot 'em up poster boy, are waging class warfare anew against a favorite target.
+But is it possible that Ted Nugent has a point?

 If you think you know where I come down on this, you might be surprised that I don’t entirely disagree with Nugent, although the kernels of truth in what he says are obscured by his rank blunderbussing.

-Many of us have indeed tried to make the world a better place and succeeded in many small ways.
-This is because the experience of the Summer of Love and what followed made us more curious, more compassionate, more humble and . . . well, more human.
+Many of us have indeed tried to make the world a better place and succeeded in myriad small ways.
+This is because the experience made us more curious, more compassionate, more humble and . . . well, more human.

 There is one more kernel of truth: